TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 34/Deuteronomy 34.1.md

 ---

-And Moses went up from the plains of Moab unto mount Nebo, to the top of Pisgah, that is over against Jericho.
-And Jehovah showed him all the land of Gilead, unto Dan,
+Moses went up from the plains of Moab to Mount Nebo, to the top of Pisgah, that is over against Jericho.
+Yahweh showed him all the land of Gilead, to Dan,